MargotRasamy/EEMI-Tutorat/README.md

 ## Components & setup
-Components : Bootstrap, Nodemon, Axios.
+Components : Bootstrap, Nodemon, Axios(requests), BcryptJS (for hash)

 ## To see the project :